opensafely/documentation/docs/getting-started.md

        setting does not exist in the *WSL 2* backend.
     1. Test Docker and opensafely work together.
 Open an Anaconda Prompt, and run `opensafely pull ehrql`.
-This will pull down the OpenSAFELY ehrql images, which can be used to run actions in your study.
+This will pull down the OpenSAFELY ehrql image, which can be used to run actions in your study.
 The first time you run it, this may take a little time, depending on your network connection.
 It is downloading a reproducible environment identical to that installed in the OpenSAFELY secure environment.